-UIPDA recognizes Harty with mentor award
+Harty recognized with postdoc mentor award

 The University of Iowa Postdoctoral Association (UIPDA) presented John Harty with the Outstanding Postdoctoral Mentor Award.

 Harty is a professor of microbiology and pathology in the Carver College of Medicine and researches T cell response dynamics.
-The UIPDA recognizes him as an embodiment of excellence and a mentor with extraordinary dedication to postdoctoral training.
+The UIPDA recognized him as an embodiment of excellence and a mentor with extraordinary dedication to postdoctoral training.

-In addition to providing outstanding technical guidance to his mentees, Harty inspires creative and independent thinking, fostering an exceptional learning environment where group members feel supported, encouraged, appreciated and valued.
+In addition to providing outstanding technical guidance to his mentees, Harty inspires creative and independent thinking, fostering an exceptional learning environment where group members feel supported, encouraged, appreciated, and valued.